drneavin/Demultiplexing_Doublet_Detecting_Docs/docs/source/DoubletDetection.rst

     - DoubletDetection expects counts to be in the cellranger output format (directory containint ``barcodes.tsv``, ``genes.tsv`` and ``matrix.mtx`` **or** ``barcodes.tsv.gz``, ``features.tsv.gz`` and ``matrix.mtx.gz``)

 	  - If you don't have your data in this format, you can run DoubletDetection_ manually in python and load the data in using a method of your choosing.

+.. admonition:: Optional

+  - Output directory (``$OUTDIR``)

+    - If you don't provide an ``$OUTDIR``, the results will be written to the present working directory.

 Run DoubletDetection
 ---------------------